- Clinical Instructor, Global Health

 Select from the following:

-Salem speaks fluent Amharic (a local language of Ethiopia) and has MPH in Epidemiology and a PhD in Biocultural Anthropology.
-She uses mixed methods to support infectious disease programs that aim to improve the health outcomes of people in resource-limited setting.
-She plans to continue to provide ongoing, medium to long term technical assistance in sub-Saharan African countries.
+Salem speaks fluent Amharic and uses mixed methods analysis to support infectious disease programs that aim to improve treatment outcomes.
+She plans to continue providing ongoing, medium to long term technical assistance in sub-Saharan countries.

 - MPH (University of Washington)

 - Health Systems Strengthening and Human Resources Development

 - Medical Anthropology

 - Quality Improvement

 Sande, O., Burtscher, D., Kathumba, D. Tweya, H., Phiri, S., Gugsa, S. Patient and nurse perspectives of a nurse-led community-based model of HIV care delivery in Malawi: a qualitative study.
 BMC Public Health 20, 685 (2020). https://doi.org/10.1186/s12889-020-08721-6

 Gugsa S, Potter K, Tweya H, Phiri S, Sande O, Sikwese P, Chikonda J, O'Malley G. Exploring factors associated with ART adherence and retention in care under Option B+ strategy in Malawi: A qualitative study.
 PLoS One.
 2017 Jun 21;12(6):e0179838. doi: 10.1371/journal.pone.0179838. eCollection 2017.